alekskimeu/alekskimeu/README.md

    </a>
 </p>

+> "We lead our lives like water flowing down a hill going more or less in one direction until we splash into something that forces us to find a new course.
+Water never waits.
+It changes shapes and flows around things, and finds the secret paths no one else has thought about."
+~ *Arthur Golden*

 <h3>ABOUT ME </h3>

-* Full Stack Web Developer
+- Full Stack Web Developer
-* In love with JAMstack
+- In love with JAMstack
-* Interested in Web3 & Blockchain
+- Interested in Web3 & Blockchain
-* Currently learning: React Native, Next JS & Tailwind CSS
+- Currently learning: React Native, Next JS & Tailwind CSS
-* Sometimes I code.
+- Sometimes I code.
 All the time I learn.

 <img width="470" src="https://github-readme-stats.vercel.app/api?username=alekskimeu&show_icons=true&theme=radical&count_private=true" alt="Alex' GitHub stats"/>
 <img src="https://github-readme-streak-stats.herokuapp.com/?user=alekskimeu&theme=radical" alt="Contributions" width="470"/>